nagasudhirpulla/taming_python/blog/skills/while_loop_in_python.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-`while` loop is used to run code again and again until a specified condition is satisfied.
+`while` statement is used to run code again and again until a specified condition is satisfied.

-### Using while loop to print 10 times
+### Using while statement to print 10 times
 ```python
 x = 1
 while x<=10: